St. Lawrence University

 As a member of a team, this person is responsible for internal and external communications, furthering the brand of St. Lawrence in particular partnership with advancement and enrollment efforts, creatively managing a talented staff of thirteen, and collaborating across campus on a variety of projects and priorities.

-Capitalizing on recent award-winning University Communications efforts that includes a staff dedicated to delivering enhanced print and visual representation of the institution’s commitment to the liberal arts; an innovative and integrated social media presence; an intuitive and informative web presence; and, regular placements and recognition in regional and national media, the selected candidate will demonstrate proficiencies in a variety of traditional and new media while providing leadership in contemporary marketing and public relations approaches within higher education.
+Capitalizing on recent award-winning University Communications efforts that include a staff dedicated to delivering enhanced print and visual representation of the institution’s commitment to the liberal arts; an innovative and integrated social media presence; an intuitive and informative web presence; and, regular placements and recognition in regional and national media, the selected candidate will demonstrate proficiencies in a variety of traditional and new media while providing leadership in contemporary marketing and public relations approaches within higher education.
 The Vice President is also responsible for developing and maintaining a broad set of external relationships with the media and community leaders.
-The Vice President oversee emergency and crisis communications plans and has oversight of North Country Public Radio.
+The Vice President oversees emergency and crisis communications plans and has oversight of North Country Public Radio.

 THE UNIVERSITY: St. Lawrence University is a selective, national liberal arts college with strong market demand; for the Class entering in Fall 2017, St. Lawrence enrolled 700 first-year students, the largest class in St. Lawrence history.
 With over 2,400 full-time undergraduate students, some 99% of the students residing on campus, St. Lawrence has a commitment to its residential identity.
 St. Lawrence is the oldest continuing co-educational college in New York and the first to award baccalaureate degrees to women.
 Today 45% of the students are male, 55% are female.
 Students hail from 43 states and 51 countries.